Amos Tversky: Personality and characteristics

 Kahneman has said "Amos was the freest person I have known, and he was able to be free because he was also one of the most disciplined."

 Persi Diaconis, a professor of mathematics at Stanford, has said "You were happy being in his presence.
 There was a light shining out of him."

 Gerhard Casper, President of Stanford University, said Tversky "maintained the highest standards of professional ethics", and "His dedication to Stanford and its institutions of faculty governance was exemplary."

 Whilst being very collaborative, Tversky also had a lifelong habit of working alone at night while others slept.

 In intellectual debate Tversky "wanted to crush the opposition".

 Tversky believed that humans live under uncertainty, in a probabilistic universe.

 Personal life

-In 1963, Tversky married American psychologist Barbara Gans, who later became a professor in the human-development department at Teachers College, Columbia University.
+In 1963, Tversky married American psychologist Barbara Gans, who later became a very influential professor at Stanford University, working on gestures and thought.
 They had three children together.

 He died of a metastatic melanoma in 1996.